 As Christian parents, we have the desire to get our family in God’s Word together daily… but how do we do this?
+What does this look like practically?
 I’ve got you covered. 😉

-Here is family Bible time simplified – 6 easy steps to create family bible time every day!!
+Here is your key to family Bible time simplified – 7 easy steps to create family bible time every day!!

 *This post contains affiliate & referral links, meaning I may earn a small commission should you choose to purchase through post links.
 This is of course at no extra cost to you and helps keep the blog up and running!